How do I learn Molecular Ecology?

 species and other aquatic invertebrates'.

-* During teh last two years, I have been working and collaborating on projects related to the study of emergent diseases transmision networks (host-vector-pathogen interactions, the effect of feeding patterns) and the behavior of vectors for those diseases (e.g., mosquitoes) taking into account their diet, host abundance, and abiotic factors in the ecosystem (tiger mosquito, efficiency of mosquito trapping, environmental factors involved on the mosquito population dynamics).
+* During the last two years, I have been working and collaborating on projects related to the study of emergent diseases transmission networks (host-vector-pathogen interactions, the effect of feeding patterns), the behavior of vectors for those diseases (e.g., mosquitoes) taking into account their diet, host abundance as well as the abiotic factors in the ecosystem (tiger mosquito, efficiency of mosquito trapping, environmental factors involved on the mosquito population dynamics), and the effects of blood and intestintal parasitism on migratory birds (Sylvia borin).

 * During last few years I have also studied the evolutionary implications of diapausing eggs' dispersal on aquatic invertebrate populations.
 To understand the population dynamics and evolution of this invertebrate group, we used species of genus Artemia (Crustacea:Anostraca) as model organism (Thesis report).
 The Thesis dealt with two different lines: 'Population Genetics and Phylogeography: Relationships between aquatic birds/humans - aquatic invertebrates and their influence on genetic structure of their populations'; and 'Biological and Genetic Conservation: Relationships between native species - invasive Artemia species and other aquatic invertebrates'.